MECTsrl/imx_mect/README.md

 ## Build instructions

-LTIB is built and installed as an unprivileged user but it requires root privileges for some operations.
+LTIB is built and installed as an unprivileged user, but it requires root privileges for some operations.

 ### Build prerequisites